 The pandemic has thrown a financial wrench in many New Yorkers’ plans; thanks to unemployment and underemployment, some tenants are facing lease payments and terms that they’re unable to honor.
-But there is a work-around to moving out of your apartment before the lease period ends without necessarily violating the lease agreement–you can sublet your apartment.
+But there is a workaround to moving out of your apartment before the lease period ends without necessarily violating the lease agreement–you can sublet your apartment.

 A sublet, also known as a sublease, is a type of rental arrangement in which a tenant rents out his or her apartment to another individual while still possessing the lease.
 In this setting, the one who has the name on the original lease is called a sublessor.

-It is different from having a roommate seeing that your roommate’s name would also be on the lease and you’re both bound by the terms set forth in the lease.
+It is different from having a roommate seeing that your roommate’s name would also be on the lease and you’re both bound by the terms outlined in the lease.
 When subletting, the original tenant’s name is still on the lease.
 Which also means he or she is still responsible for the actions of the sublessor.

 Subletting rules differ by state.
 In most states, subletting is allowed while in other states, the choice is left with tenants to figure it out for themselves.